openbci-archive/OpenBCI_C/README.md

 # OpenBCI_C

 C driver for OpenBCI boards.
-Currently only prints out information.
+A work in progress.

 ## Community Built Library